ncsa/oa4mp/oa4mp-server-admin-oauth2/src/main/resources/testing/testing-readme.txt

         Aim is that the initial set should be resolved to what was passed in.

         Test #4 - with wlcg capabilities for fermilab using test user.
+        Load a fresh instance of the CLC (make absolutely sure there is no stale state!!)
         Set following in CLC before starting.
 Some of the TX scopes are bogus on purpose.
         Do each of the following through the access phase as a quick check